lacodix/laravel-model-filter/README.md

 php artisan make:filter CreatedAtFilter -t date -f created_at
 ```

-This filter will be created in the folder app/Models/Filters/CreatedAtFilter.
-It can be used in multiple Models, that
+This filter will be created as a Class CreatedAtFilter.php in the folder app/Models/Filters.
+It can be used in
-have the created_at field.
+all Models, that have a created_at datetime field.

-To apply this filter to any model just add a "filters"-property to the model and use the HasFilters Trait
+To apply this filter to any model just add a $filters property to the model and use the HasFilters Trait

 ```php
 <?php